JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

    - compiled it to iOS Framework
  - put it all together and re-used Kotlin code

-You may find the whole sources from that tutorial on [GitHub](https://github.com/jonnyzzz/kotlin-mpp-mobile).
+We may find the whole sources from that tutorial on [GitHub](https://github.com/jonnyzzz/kotlin-mpp-mobile).

 # Next Steps